SkygearIO/features/features/285-design-webhooks/design.md

 - `X-Skygear-Webhook-Req-ID`: an ID of the request.
 - `X-Skygear-Webhook-Async`: if is a `async` hook, then the value is `TRUE` otherwise is `FALSE`.
-- `X-Skygear-Webhhok-Signature`: a signature string of the webhook event, a develop should can verify the request by skygear's SDK or manually.
+- `X-Skygear-Webhook-Signature`: a signature string of the webhook event, a develop should can verify the request by skygear's SDK or manually.

 ## Request Payload